junguler/_image-manipulation/Triangula/README.md

  * [triangulafy a video](https://github.com/junguler/_image-manipulation/tree/main/Triangula#triangulafy-a-video)
  * [glitch it](https://github.com/junguler/_image-manipulation/tree/main/Triangula#glitch-it)

-## what are the differences betwwen triangula and triangle?
+## what are the differences between triangula and triangle?
-these two programs look somewhat the same in first glance but there are enough difference to warrent both existing and we using them both in different cases, here are some of them:
+these two programs look somewhat the same in first glance but there are enough difference to warrant both existing and we using them both in different cases, here are some of them:
  * triangula tries to produce a more uniformed look with triangle sizes roughly the same size
  * triangula does not overlap these triangles and only push them to different directions
  * triangula wants to more closely recreate the image which makes it very slower than triangle
  * triangula comes with gui option in addition to cli but triangle does not
  * triangula has a two step process for recreating the image but triangle does it in 1 step
- * triangula outpot images that more closely resemble low poly art we see in pop culture
+ * triangula output images that more closely resemble low poly art we see in pop culture
- * triangula's outpots are more cleaner and need less points to be able to make out the image
+ * triangula's outputs are more cleaner and need less points to be able to make out the image

 triangula also gets compared to other programs like primitive and geometrize but i think this comparison is not valid as these programs are not meant to be used for the same purposes